LionelDraghi/bbt/README.md

 Each result has a link to the matching scenario file : if a test fail, just click on the link and you are in the scenario.
 To see what it looks like, there is an example in [bbt own tests](docs/tests/features_results.md).

-## Objective of the project and limitations
+## Objective of the project

 bbt project aim at exploring how far we can push the "specification is the test" assertion, while maintaining the main feature : ease of use.

-> [!NOTE]
-> If a newbie is able to use btt in a quarter of an hour, and an experienced user is able to write and run a test in less than 3 minutes, with no need to rewrite or post-process the generated documentation, I'll consider it as a great success.
+**If a newbie is able to use btt in a quarter of an hour, and an experienced user is able to write and run a test in less than 3 minutes, with no need to rewrite or post-process the generated documentation, I'll consider it as a great success.**

-bbt is targeting command line programs, and aims at being an easy and obvious way to run 90% of the boring usual tests on simples input / output, command line error, environment variable, etc.
+## Limitations
+bbt is by nature limited : it aims at providing a **simple** solution to **simple common cases**.
+It is dedicated to command line, taking some input and producing some output.
 It is not meant for :
 - UI testing or Web interaction
 - Complex file system stuffs